NIGHT WALKING NORTH KENT Festival.

 “the city is at its most earthly and unearthly at night.”
 (M. Beaumont NightWalking 2017: 2)

 This unique festival of nocturnal walking, offers 4 nightdays of curated walks, art, talks, workshops and exploration across North Kent.
-By bringing the Inspiral Metropolitan Trail experience back to Gravesham, we reimagine together the long-distance night walks of Dickens – from central London out to Gads Hill – creating ‘other journeys of wild, ludic and untrammeled adventure’ that begin to reclaim the night terrain on foot.
-Through the marshes by night, trapping soundscapes and the air of Expectations, we explore certain lost Victorian sensibilities – reimagining the night terrain together.
-The festival brings together a collection of informative and entertaining public walks, with artistic events and an exhibition display at Gravesend Library (30 March – 30 April).
+Bringing the Inspiral Metropolitan Trail experience back to Gravesham, to reimagine together the long-distance night walks of Dickens – an other world from central London out to Gads Hill – creating ‘other journeys of wild, ludic and untrammeled adventure’ that begin to reclaim the night terrain on foot.
+Through the marshes by night, trapping soundscapes and the air of Expectations, we explore certain lost Victorian sensibilities – repopulating the night terrain together.

 For Tickets and Event Booking or Flyer – NightWalking